top of page

 Mountain State Forest

-Tiger Mountain, a recreational paradise in King County, is home to one of the largest networks of unprotected legacy forests in Western Washington.
+Tiger Mountain, a recreational paradise in King County, is home to one of the largest and most productive unprotected lowland legacy forests in Western Washington.
 These forests are worth far more standing.

 forrest-stump-21.jpg